qdm12/My-Computing-course/05. Python/readme.md

 - *Note*: You can try the **up** arrow which brings up your last command :wink:

 ## Write your code now
+### Setting up Liclipse
+To see what syntax errors or what possibilities you have while writing code, you need to *link* the Python interpreter of the *Vagrant VM* to your *Liclipse editor*.
+1.
+TO COMPLETE

+### The "scenario"
 We now have a Christmas online shop, selling Chritmas trees, Christmas garden gnomes, Chritmas chocolates and Chritmas balls.
 And we are quite popular, with thousands of sales just before Chritmas.